Robert-Dawidowski/weather-app/README.md

 yarn build
 ```

-(Repeat for npm, pnpm, and bun with respective commands.)
+(Repeat for npm, pnpm with respective commands.)

 Once the build process is completed, your application will be ready for deployment in a production environment.

+## 🪒 Usage

+To see the weather in a given city, search for the name in the search engine.
+Once you find the city, information and a map will appear.
+The map is usable and after clicking on a point on it, e.g. the center of London,
+it will show us the weather in the city we clicked on

 ## 📑 License
 [MIT](http://opensource.org/licenses/MIT)